Brief on India-Sao Tome & Principe Relations

 ITEC Programme and capacity building courses

-Sao Tome & Principe has been utilizing the slots allotted under the Indian Technical and Economic Cooperation (ITEC) Programme being offered to the country as part of Government of India’s contributions for capacity
+Sao Tome & Principe has been utilizing the slots allotted under the Indian Technical and Economic Cooperation (ITEC) Programme being offered to the country as part of Government of India’s contributions for capacity building and development assistance.
+30 Sao Tome & Principe nationals have been trained in India under the ITEC Programme since 2002.

 2 officers from the Ministry of Foreign Affairs of Sao Tome & Principe attended the 71st Professional Course for Foreign Diplomats held at Sushma Swaraj Institute of Foreign Service, New Delhi during 22 April-3 May 2024.